 At its discretion, Mount Mercy University may provide “directory information” in accordance with the provisions of the Family Education Rights and Privacy Act of 1974 (FERPA).
 Directory information is defined as that information which would not generally be considered harmful or an invasion of privacy if disclosed.
-Designated directory information at Mount Mercy University includes the following: student name, local and permanent addresses and telephone numbers, email addresses, dates of attendance, classification (i.e. freshman), full-time or part-time status, class schedule, major field of study, awards, honors (including dean’s list), degree(s) conferred (including dates), previous institutions attended, photographs, past and present participation in officially recognized sports and activities, physical factors (height, weight of athletes), date and place of birth and hometown.
+Designated directory information at Mount Mercy University includes the following: student name, local and permanent addresses and telephone numbers, email addresses, dates of attendance, classification (i.e. freshman), full-time or part-time status, class schedule, major field of study, awards, honors (including dean’s list), degree(s) conferred (including dates), previous institutions attended, photographic or videotaped image, past and present participation in officially recognized sports and activities, physical factors (height, weight of athletes), date and place of birth and hometown.

 Students may block the public disclosure of directory information by notifying the Registrar's Office, 211 Warde Hall, and filing the appropriate request to block disclosure form during the appropriate time frame.
 Students should carefully consider the consequences of a decision to withhold directory information.
 Regardless of the effect on the student, the institution assumes no liability for honoring the student’s instruction to withhold directory information.
 The block disclosure will remain in place until a written revocation is submitted by the student.